Stage 1

 Be Ready App

-A key learning of the Gold Coast Regional Jobs Committee (GCRJC) from its initial year and previous studies conducted by RDA Gold Coast has been the need to better connect students with employment opportunities.
+A key learning of the Gold Coast Regional Jobs Committee from its initial year and previous studies conducted by RDA Gold Coast has been the need to better connect students with employment opportunities.
 The Gold Coast has a diverse economy made up of leading, innovative economies, however this is not always well understood by students (and their parents) or job seekers.